RCOSDP/weko/docs/usersguide/accessing.rst

 Searching records
 -----------------

-Invenio instance can be searched programmatically via the REST API endpoint:
+WEKO3 instance can be searched programmatically via the REST API endpoint:

 .. code-block:: console